Foods to Avoid During Pregnancy

 Cooked sushi

-California rolls, shrimp tempura rolls—totally fine.
+California rolls, shrimp tempura rolls, eel rolls.
+All fine.

 Well-done steak

-Just skip the rare/medium-rare for now.
+Just skip the rare and medium-rare for now.

 When in Doubt, Ask

 Your doctor or midwife has seen it all.
-If you ate something on the "avoid" list before you knew, don't panic—one slip usually isn't a big deal.
+If you ate something on the avoid list before you knew, don't panic.
+One slip usually isn't a big deal.
 But do mention it at your next appointment.
 And if you're ever unsure about a specific food or ingredient, they're the best resource.

 Don't want to memorize all this?